arithescientist/spf/README.md

 ### Dockerhub Repository:
 https://hub.docker.com/repository/docker/ikramkhan1/mlops_a2/general
 # NOTE
-## (Image upload speed to Dockerhub Repository is very slow.
-It has only uploaded 40 MB in 1 hour, and the total size of image is 3.53 GB)
+## (Image upload speed to Dockerhub Repository is considerably slower than expected.
+It has only uploaded 40 MB in 1 hour, and the total size of image is 3.53 GB.
+This may cause some delays in the upload process or in worse case I might not be able to not upload the docker image to dockerhub.)